THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Methodology

+To stabilize training, we filter out trajectories with failed code executions during episode-level optimization to avoid inappropriate penalties.
+Since execution failures may arise not only from model-generated errors but also from environment issues or sandbox limitations.

 \textbf{Step-level Optimization.} After sampling full trajectories, we perform step-level optimization to correct code errors using execution feedback, as illustrated in Figure \ref{fig:RL_pipeline}(b).
-This stage focuses exclusively on reasoning steps that resulted in failed actions $\mathcal{A}_{\text{err}}$.
+This stage focuses specifically on reasoning steps that resulted in failed actions $\mathcal{A}_{\text{err}}$.
 First, we construct a step-level optimization dataset $\mathcal{D}_{step}$.
-For each failed step, we treat it as a query and draw group rollouts.
-The execution correctness of the generated code serves as the reward signal.
-Consequently, it is crucial to ensure that the rollouts within groups cover diverse execution outcomes.
+For each failed step, we treat it as a query and generate group rollouts, where the execution correctness of the generated code provides the reward signal.
+Consequently, it is crucial to ensure that the rollouts within each group cover diverse execution outcomes.
 Next, we describe the construction of $\mathcal{D}_{step}$ and its corresponding optimization method.

-Within a think-act-observe tuple $(r^t, a^t, o^t)$, a failed action $a^t$ inherently indicates an error.
-Moreover, since $a^t$ is conditioned on $r^t$, keeping $r^t$ fixed fails to provide sufficient diversity.
-To address this, we backtrack to $r^t$ and partition it into a prefix $r^t_{\text{pre}}$ and a suffix $r^t_{\text{suf}}$, where $r^t_{\text{suf}}$ has a length of $L_{suf}$.
-We then condition the model on the history up to $r^t_{\text{pre}}$ and regenerate the new reasoning suffix and action.
-This procedure yields the dataset $\mathcal{D}_{step}$ for fine-grained step-level optimization:
+Within a think-act-observe tuple $(r^t, a^t, o^t)$, a failed execution inherently indicates an error exists in the action $a^t$.
+Moreover, since $a^t$ is conditioned on $r^t$, fixing $r^t$ limits the diversity of generated actions.
+To overcome this problem, we implement a backtracking procedure.
+We partition the erroneous thought $r^t$ into a prefix $r^t_{\text{pre}}$ and a suffix $r^t_{\text{suf}}$ of length $L_{\text{suf}}$.
+Subsequently, we condition the model on the history up to $r^t_{\text{pre}}$ and regenerate a new reasoning suffix and action.
+This procedure produces the dataset $\mathcal{D}_{step}$ for fine-grained step-level optimization:

-This formulation constructs a fine-grained code generation task: given a reasoning prefix $\operatorname{pref}(\tau, t)$, the model must correctly regenerate the subsequent thought $\hat{r}^t_{\text{suf}}$ and action $\hat{a}^t$.
-At this stage, each sample contains a single think-act-observe loop.
-The reward is computed from execution correctness.
+This formulation defines a fine-grained code generation task: given a reasoning prefix $\operatorname{pref}(\tau, t)$, the model must correctly regenerate the subsequent reasoning suffix $\hat{r}^t_{\text{suf}}$ and action $\hat{a}^t$.
+At this stage, each sample contains a single think-act-observe loop, and the reward is computed from execution correctness.
 We optimize the policy with the following step-level loss:

-To stabilize training, we mask the external tool observation $o^t$ in the loss calculation, as it is not a direct model output.
-Furthermore, since execution failures may arise not only from model-generated errors but also from environment issues or sandbox limitations, we apply a filter to trajectories with failed code executions during trajectory-level optimization to prevent inappropriate penalties.